Skip to main content

 Figure \(\PageIndex{1}\): Fatty acids and isoprenoid lipids

-The nonpolar chains of the fatty acid are drawn in the figure above in the lowest energy zig-zag fashion as we saw when we discussed the main chain conformation of proteins (Chapter 4.1).
-In that chapter, we started with the exploration of a long 12 C chain carboxylic acid, dodecanoic acid.
+The nonpolar chains of the fatty acid are drawn in the figure above in the lowest energy zig-zag fashion, as we saw when we discussed the main chain conformation of proteins (Chapter 4.1).
+In that chapter, we started by exploring a long 12-C chain of carboxylic acid, dodecanoic acid.
 In the lowest energy conformation, the dihedral angles are all + 1800 to minimize torsional strain in the molecule.
-Rotation around one C-C bond can produce a gauche form, which introduces a kink into the chain as shown in Figure \(\PageIndex{2}\).
+Rotation around one C-C bond can produce a gauche form, which introduces a kink into the chain, as shown in Figure \(\PageIndex{2}\).

 Fatty Acids

 Fatty acids can be free or covalently linked by ester or amide link to a base molecule like triglycerides or membrane lipids.
-The key principle that we learned with our study of proteins, that structure determines function, also applies to lipids.
-The figure below shows three different types of molecules, a free fatty acid, a wax with an esterified fatty acid, and a glycolipid with a fatty acid connected by an amide link in another type of lipid (glycosphingolipid).
-Each has different properties leading to different functions.
-Waxes for instance are very nonpolar and water-insoluble.
-They are amorphous solids at room temperature but, depending on their structure, can easily melt to form high-viscosity liquids.
+The key principle we learned in our study of proteins, which is that structure determines function, also applies to lipids.
+The figure below shows three types of molecules: a free fatty acid, a wax with an esterified fatty acid, and a glycolipid with a fatty acid connected by an amide link in another type of lipid (glycosphingolipid).
+Each has different properties, leading to different functions.
+Waxes, for instance, are very nonpolar and water-insoluble.
+They are amorphous solids at room temperature but, depending on their structure, can melt to form high-viscosity liquids.
 They are used as a coating on the surfaces of leaves to help prevent water loss.
 The glycolipids (glyco- as it contains a monosaccharide group) are constituents of membrane bilayers.
 Figure \(\PageIndex{3}\) shows the general structures of fatty acid-containing waxes and other lipids.

-They can be named most easily with a symbolic name.
+They can be named most efficiently with a symbolic name.
 Figure \(\PageIndex{4}\) shows examples of fatty acids and their symbolic names.

 Table \(\PageIndex{1}\): Examples of fatty acids and their symbolic names

 Table \(\PageIndex{2}\) below shows common unsaturated fatty acids.
-Arachidonic acid is an (ω -6) fatty acid while docosahexaenoic acid is an (ω -3) fatty acid.
-Note the decreasing melting point for the 18:X series with an increasing number of double bonds.
+Arachidonic acid is an (ω -6) fatty acid, while docosahexaenoic acid is an (ω -3) fatty acid.
+Note the decreasing melting point for the 18:X series with increasing double bonds.

 Table \(\PageIndex{2}\): Common unsaturated fatty acids

-Let's consider how the presence of double bonds in fatty acids influences their melting points.
-Figure \(\PageIndex{5}\) shows common variants of fatty acids each with 18 carbon atoms.
+Let's consider how double bonds in fatty acids influence their melting points.
+Figure \(\PageIndex{5}\) shows common variants of fatty acids, each with 18 carbon atoms.
 Compare the Lewis structure and spacefill models below.
 What a difference a cis double bond makes!

 The double bonds in fatty acids are cis (Z), which introduces a "permanent" kink into the chain, similar to the"temporary" kink in the saturated dodecanoic acid carboxylic acid with a single gauche bond (Figure 2).
 The kink is permanent since there is no rotation around the double bond unless it is broken (which can happen through photoisomerization reactions).
 The more double bonds, the greater the kinking.
-The more kinks, the less chance for van der Waals contacts between the acyl chains, and reduces induced-dipole-induced dipole interactions between the chains, leading to lowered melting points.
+The more kinks, the less chance for van der Waals contacts between the acyl chains, and the reduced induced-dipole-induced dipole interactions between the chains lead to lowered melting points.

-Now in your mind, replace the cis double bond in oleic acid with a trans.
+In your mind, replace the cis double bond in oleic acid with a trans.
 You should now see a long "zig-zag" shaped molecule with no kinks.
-Trans fatty acids are rare in biology but are produced in the industrial partial hydrogenation of fats, which is done to decrease the number of double bonds and make the fats more solid-like and tastier while decreasing rancidity.
+Trans fatty acids are rare in biology but are produced in the industrial partial hydrogenation of fats, which decreases the number of double bonds and makes the fats more solid-like and tastier while decreasing rancidity.
 These trans fatty acids would pack closer together and affect the structure and function of the lipid in a given environment (such as a membrane bilayer).
 Increased consumption of trans fatty acids is associated with an increased risk of cardiovascular disease.

 Table \(\PageIndex{3}\): shows the percentages of fatty acids in different oils/fats